How to Create an Array, Hash Table, and Dictionary in PowerShell

 apple

-A hash table is a compact data structure that stores each value using a key.
-It is also known as dictionary or associative array.
+A hash table is a key-value storage structure that allows you to retrieve values using unique keys efficiently.
+Hash tables are also known as dictionaries or associative arrays.

 $hash = @{Fruit = "Apple"; Color = "Red"; Count = 5 }